Human trafficking in Costa Rica: Background

 Costa Rica's economy runs on the agriculture, forestry, and fishing industry.
 The important goods are sugar, coffee, bananas, pineapples, cut flowers, gourmet coffee, herbs, macadamia nuts, and palm oil.
 The fishing industry mostly includes tuna, shrimp, and tilapia.
 The agriculture is the most important natural resource for Costa Rica.
 One third of workers in Costa Rica are women.

 Costa Rica's government system includes a President, two Vice Presidents, and a unicameral Legislative Assembly.
 There are seven provinces in Costa Rica that are divided by districts.
 The governors are appointed by the President.
 In Costa Rica there is a single judge or a panel of judges.
 There are no juries and death penalty in Costa Rica.

 The age of consent is 15 years old.
 In Costa Rica, prostitution is legal.
 Individuals have to be 18 years and older.
 Prostitutes can be found in hotels, bars, clubs, and massage parlors.
 Sex workers have to provide proof that they are 18 or older.
 The government provides identification cards and free medical exams for sex workers.

 Slavery was abolished by the Federal Assembly of Guatemala in 1882.
 Slavery was abolished in Costa Rica on April 17, 1824.
-There were not many slaves when slavery was abolished because there were free slaves.
 Black slaves were brought to Costa Rica with Spanish conquerors.
 Slaves would work on cacao and banana plantations.
 Slaves were used in the construction of the railroad.
 Women were concubines.
 Children who were born while their mothers were concubines were set free.
 Free slaves owned their own farms, worked on building railroads, worked for banana companies, cleared the forest, and migrated to other places.
 However, they were not considered citizens so they did not have legal rights to their farms.
 Their lands were taken by White Ticos (Costa Ricans).